jefferyq2/ae5-rstudio/README.md

    could also edit the Dockerfile by hand if you wish.
    ```
    sed -i "s@^FROM .*@FROM $WORKSPACE@" Dockerfile
-   # When using curl to download the rstudio binary and minimizing image size, --network=host is required for internet access as the docker bridge network was removed in 541
    docker build --network=host --build-arg WORKSPACE=$WORKSPACE -t $WORKSPACE-rstudio .
    docker push $WORKSPACE-rstudio
    ```
    By design, the name of the image is identical to the original, but with an `-rstudio` suffix appended to the tag.
 This simplifies the deployment editing steps below.

+   _NOTE_: the use of the `--network=host` option with `docker` is new to AE 5.4.1.
+It is required because the docker bridge network was removed from the current Gravity release.
 9. Exit the Gravity environment.

 #### Step 1a.
 Creating a custom default environment